-Enactus South Africa growth over the past eight years is reflected in the table below.
+Enactus South Africa growth over the past twelve years is reflected in the table below.

 |Number of projects||91||125||161||126||162||168||94||112||74||62||56||28||28|

 Today, Enactus South Africa operates as an affiliate of Enactus Worldwide and is one of 36 countries around the world that comprises Enactus’ premier business and higher education network.

 Enactus South Africa NPC is a national initiative launched in 2001 as a registered section 21 entity, by Students In Free Enterprise, Inc. (now Enactus).